Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Summary and discussion

 There are many further aspects of the rotating and entangled detectors that remain to be explored.
 We need to urgently extend all our analysis to $(3+1)$-spacetime dimensions.
-Also, we have to examine whether two initially uncorrelated two-level atomic detectors moving on circular trajectories can get entangled over time, a phenomenon that has been referred to as entanglement harvesting (in this regard, see Refs.~\cite{Reznik:2002fz, Pozas-Kerstjens:2015gta, Martin-Martinez:2015qwa, Koga:2018the, Ng:2018ilp,Koga:2019fqh,Barman:2021bbw,Barman:2021kwg}).
+In $(3+1)$-spacetime dimensions, while we expect the results to be qualitatively similar to the $(2+1)$-dimensional case we have considered here, we can expect some quantitative differences.
+Also, we have to examine whether two initially uncorrelated atomic detectors moving on circular trajectories can get entangled over time, a phenomenon that has been referred to as entanglement harvesting (in this regard, see Refs.~\cite{Reznik:2002fz, Martin-Martinez:2015qwa, Koga:2018the, Koga:2019fqh, Barman:2021bbw, Barman:2021kwg}).
 In particular, we need to investigate entanglement harvesting in the presence of a thermal bath, with detectors switched on for infinite as well as finite intervals of time (for previous studies in this context involving static and non-inertial detectors in a thermal bath, see Refs.~\cite{Brown:2013kia,Simidzija:2018ddw} and Ref.~\cite{Barman:2021bbw}, respectively).
 Moreover, it will be interesting to study the effects due to the presence of boundaries~\cite{Davies:1996ks,Costa:2020aqa}.
 Further, on the practical front, it is easier to set charged particles in motion on circular trajectories, using, say, with the help of an external magnetic field.
 If a charged particle (say, an ion) is to be used as a detector, then it may emit classical synchrotron radiation as it moves along the circular trajectories.
 We need to understand the implications or effects of the synchrotron radiation for the detection of quanta emitted or absorbed by the detector due to the quantum phenomena we are investigating.
 We are presently working on these issues.